 DISCUSSION GROUP PARTICIPANT

-“Healthy Places by Design has a willingness to build relationships and make it more than transactional by spending time to get to know people on the team, build relationships, and have an in-depth understanding of what we’re doing.
+“Healthy Places by Design has a willingness to build relationships and make it more than transactional by spending time to get to know people on the team and have an in-depth understanding of what we’re doing.
 They are more a part of our team than “just a contractor” we give work to.
 They are also thoughtful about putting community first and making sure we’re bringing lived experience into the room… The fact that they bring that mindset is really helpful and makes this collaboration work well.
 We all need those reminders of “is this the community’s need or our need?”
 They are very clearly connected to our work, and also bring an outside perspective that helps get us out of places where we might be stuck or need some redirection.”

 Team Director for Community Learning, CHR&R